mrVanDalo/nixos-healthchecks/README.md

 ## How to set up with flake parts

-You have to import the `healthchecks.flakeModule` and the `healthchecks.nixosModules.default`.
+You have to import the `nixos-healthchecks.flakeModule` and the `nixos-healthchecks.nixosModules.default`.

 ```nix
 {